 - Provides analysis and statistics on International trade in developing economies, including merchandise and services trade, such as tourism.

-- We monitor the implementation of the principle of special and differential treatment for developing countries in accordance with New protectionism versus inclusive trade:
+- Assesses progress in the special and differential treatment for developing countries and studies new developments in New protectionism versus inclusive trade.

-- We tackle trade restrictions and distortions in world agricultural markets and present statistics on the links between Trade, agriculture, food security and biodiversity:
+- Analyses trade restrictions and distortions in world agricultural markets and presents statistics on the links between Trade, agriculture, food security and biodiversity.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?